 What is Guitar Fluency?

-Often times my students hear me talk about building their skills in MANY AREAS and CONTEXT and how this is required to be FLUENT in their guitar playing and overall musicianship.
+Often times my students hear me talk about building their skills in many areas and contex and how this is required to be FLUENT in their guitar playing and overall musicianship.

 In this article I am going to break down what I mean by this concept and I hope this will provide you some insight into the subject and how you could use this in your practicing so that you can become fluent in your musicianship.

-Not only are there A LOT of different physical skills required to be FLUENT in your playing but as far as music is concerned there are A LOT of AREAS you will need to develop.
+Not only are there a lot of different physical skills required to be fluent in your playing but as far as music is concerned there are a lot of musical skills you will also need to develop.

-What I wanted to focus on is the CONTEXT and what that means...
+What I wanted to focus on is the context of fluency and what that means...

 How about doing a scale but ONLY on 2 strings?